 Intrinio recently partnered with Exchange Data International to provide EOD data from exchanges around the world.
 This brings the total number of end of day stock price feeds available in Intrinio's marketplace to more than 150.
 You can see them all here, and this article provides information about what is included in each feed and how Intrinio identifies stocks across so many exchanges.
 If you are looking for specific examples in Excel or API format, this article is a great resource.

 What is Included in Each EOD Data Feed?

-The US Public Company Financials Data Feed provides EOD prices for securities traded in the United States.
+The US Fundamentals and Stock Prices provides EOD prices for securities traded in the United States.
 This article provides sample Excel formulas and API syntax for accessing US EOD prices, including high, low, volume, close, open, and prices adjusted for splits and dividends.
 US EOD data can be pulled for the most recent trading day, a specific range of trading days historically, or for all historical dates back to the 1980s in daily, weekly, monthly, quarterly, and annual periods.

 The remaining EOD data is dividend between 150+ data feeds according to exchange.
 The image above shows just a handful of the exchanges.
 Each data feed provides complete EOD pricing coverage for the exchange, including close, high, low, volume, and dividend/split adjustments going back to 2007.
 Here is a list of the regions that are available for EOD data:

 When you subscribe to an EOD data feed, you can immediately access EOD prices from that feed in Excel, Google Sheets, or API format.
 An obvious problem with this architecture is that the ticker symbol used on one exchange to represent a stock might represent a different stock on another exchange.